sookinoby/sentiment-analysis2/README.md

 convnet = mx.sym.SoftmaxOutput(data=fc2_2, name='softmax')
 ```

 The only tricky thing is the 'conv_input_2' input layer.
-This layer reshapes the output from the embedding layer into a format that is needed by the convolution layer.
+This layer reshapes the output from the embedding layer into a format that is needed by the convolutional layer.
 Everything else remains the same.
 This model can be trained using model.fit function and various insights can be obtained.

 ## Building the 'multiple convolution' model.

-This is similar to the previous model, except that we use convolution of different sizes (3,4,5) for developing a model based on 3-gram,4-gram,5-gram, then concatenate and flatten the output.
-A maxpool layer is added to prevent over fitting.
+This is similar to the previous model, except that we use convolutions of different sizes (3,4,5) for developing a model based on 3-grams, 4-grams, and 5-grams, then concatenate and flatten the output.
+A maxpool layer is added to prevent overfitting.
 Below is the code in python

 ```
-# a model with convolution filters of 3,4,5 (3-gram,4-grams,5-grams)
+# a model with convolution filters of 3, 4, 5 (3-gram,4-grams,5-grams)
 input_x_3= mx.sym.Variable('data')
 embed_layer_3 = mx.sym.Embedding(data=input_x_3, input_dim=vocab_size, output_dim=embedding_dim, name='vocab_embed')
 conv_input_3 = mx.sym.Reshape(data=embed_layer_3, target_shape=(batch_size, 1, seq_len, embedding_dim))